Baron Roborough

 Baron Roborough, of Maristow in the County of Devon, is a title in the Peerage of the United Kingdom.
 It was created on 24 January 1938 for Sir Henry Lopes, 4th Baronet.
 He had earlier represented Grantham, Lincolnshire, in Parliament as a Conservative.
 The Baronetcy, of Maristow House in the County of Devon, had been created in the Baronetage of the United Kingdom on 1 November 1805 for Manasseh Masseh Lopes, a member of a wealthy family of Portuguese Jewish origin, with special remainder to his nephew Ralph Franco, son of his sister Maria.
-Manasseh Masseh Lopes converted to Christianity in 1802, and later represented Evesham, in Worcestershire, Barnstaple in Devon, and Westbury in Somerset, in Parliament.
+Manasseh Masseh Lopes converted to Christianity in 1802, and later represented Evesham, in Worcestershire, Barnstaple in Devon, and Westbury in Wiltshire, in Parliament.
 However, in 1819 he was twice convicted of bribing the voters in both Barnstaple and Grampound in order to be elected to Parliament, and was sentenced to imprisonment and heavy fines.
 He was also unseated by the House of Commons, but after his release from prison he nonetheless got elected for Westbury, a pocket borough which he controlled to a great extent.

 Lopes was succeeded according to the special remainder by his nephew Ralph Franco, the second Baronet, who assumed the surname of Lopes in lieu of Franco.
-He was Conservative Member of Parliament for Westbury and South Devonshire.
+He was Conservative Member of Parliament for Westbury and later for South Devonshire.
 His son, the third Baronet, also sat as Conservative Member of Parliament for Westbury and South Devonshire and served under Benjamin Disraeli as a Civil Lord of the Admiralty from 1874 to 1880.
 In 1885 he was admitted to the Privy Council.
 He was the father of the fourth Baronet, who was raised to the peerage in 1938.
 The first Baron's son, the second Baron, was Lord Lieutenant of Devon from 1958 to 1978.
 As of 2015 the titles are held by the latter's grandson, the fourth Baron, who succeeded in 2015.

 Henry Lopes, 1st Baron Ludlow, was a younger son of the second Baronet.

 The family seat was Maristow House, in the parish of Tamerton Foliot, near Plymouth, Devon, (which they occupied 1798–1938) with the dower house being at nearby Roborough House, in Roborough, near Plymouth, Devon.
 Their seat today is Bickham House, adjoining the Maristow House estate to the north-east.